-This is the first of three internship courses in which candidates serve in the role of an administrator and begin to perform the duties of a school leader in an authentic educational setting.
-Candidates must complete a minimum of 100 contact hours as well as engage in activities associated with EDLR 520 and EDLR 530.
-Activities will culminate in the analysis of curriculum alignment and assessment data to inform decision-making in the internship setting.
+This is an advanced set of face-to-face and virtual field experiences to prepare candidates to serve in the role of an administrator and begin to perform the duties of a school leader in an authentic educational setting.
+Candidates must complete a minimum of 100 hours in a field-based setting as well as engage in activities associated with EDLR 520 and EDLR 530.
+Activities will culminate in the analysis of curriculum alignment and assessment data to inform decision-making in the field experience setting.
 In addition, candidates will engage in virtual simulations designed to prepare them for the roles and responsibilities of educational leaders.
 Prerequisites (concurrent registration allowed): EDLR 0520 and EDLR 0530.